TEX86: Terrestrial input

-The branched vs isoprenoidal tetratether (BIT) index can used to measure the relative fluvial input of terrestrial organic matter (TOM) into the marine realm (Hopmans et al., 2004).
-The BIT index is based upon the premise that GDGT-4 (also known as crenarchaeol) is derived from marine-dwelling Nitrososphaerota and branched GDGTs are derived from terrestrial soil bacteria.
-When BIT values exceed 0.4, a deviation of >2 °C is incorporated into TEX86 SST estimates.
-However, isoprenoidal GDGTs can be synthesised in the terrestrial environment and can render BIT values unreliable (Weijers et al., 2006; Sluijs et al., 2007; Xie et al., 2012).
+The branched vs isoprenoidal tetratether (BIT) index can used to measure the relative fluvial input of terrestrial organic matter (TOM) into the marine realm.
+The BIT index is based upon the premise that crenarchaeol is derived from marine-dwelling Nitrososphaerota and branched GDGTs are derived from terrestrial soil bacteria.
+When BIT values exceed 0.4, a deviation of >2 °C is incorporated into TEX86-based SST estimates.
+However, isoprenoidal GDGTs can be synthesised on land (by terrestrial archaea) and can render BIT values unreliable; isoGDGT becomes more abundant with higher soil pH.
 A strong co-variation between GDGT-4 and branched GDGTs in modern marine and freshwater environments also suggests a common or mixed source for isoprenoidal and branched GDGTs (Fietz et al., 2012).

-Anaerobic Oxidation of Methane (AOM)
+Anaerobic oxidation of methane (AOM)

-The Methane Index (MI) was proposed to help distinguish the relative input of methanotrophic Euryarchaeota in settings characterised by diffuse methane flux and anaerobic oxidation of methane (AOM) (Zhang et al., 2011).
+The Methane Index (MI) was proposed to help distinguish the relative input of methanotrophic Euryarchaeota in settings characterised by diffuse methane flux and anaerobic oxidation of methane (AOM).
 These sites are characterised by a distinct GDGT distribution, namely the predominance of GDGT-1. -2 and -3.
 High MI values (>0.5) reflect high rates of gas-hydrate-related AOM.